 Context stores a reference to a Concrete Strategy object, but works with it through a common Strategy interface.
 Context should expose a setter that allows other objects to replace linked strategy object.

-Strategy defines a common interface for all strategies.
+Strategy declares the common interface for all strategies.
 This interface makes concrete strategies interchangeable in Context.

 Concrete Strategies implement different algorithms, which aim to accomplish the same task in various ways.

 The Context calls its strategy object each time when it needs to run that task.
-It doesn't know, however, in which way the task will be executed.
+It does not know, however, in which way the task will be executed.

 Clients know what strategy should be picked depending on the situations.
-They can configure the Context with a different strategy at will in runtime using a setter.
+They can configure the Context with a different strategy whenever they want at runtime, using the setter.

 In this example, the Context uses strategies to execute various arithmetic operations.